-- To give familiarity about structural resolutions and its important in realisation of architectural design concepts - To give exposure to forces, moments and resolution of forces. - To give understanding of geometrical properties such as centroid, moment of inertia, etc of sections of different shapes.
+- To give familiarity about structural resolutions and its important in realisation of architectural design concepts - To give exposure to forces, moments and resolution of forces. - To give understanding of geometrical properties of sections of different shapes. - To give understanding of basic elastic properties of solids. - To introduce to behaviour of solids under complex stresses